-where the issue appears to be important or the result unjust but there is doubt about the importance or where (such as in cases involving a considerable volume of material) there is uncertainty as to whether injustice will be sufficiently exposed, the application can be referred for hearing by a Full Court as if it were an appeal.
+Occasionally, special leave will be granted even without an oral leave hearing in cases such as where there is little doubt that the issue raised by the application is important, where the answer is not clear on the state of the law, and where the proposed grounds of appeal are precise.
+More rarely still, but particularly in cases where the issue appears to be important or the result unjust but there is doubt about the importance or where (such as in cases involving a considerable volume of material) there is uncertainty as to whether injustice will be sufficiently exposed, the application can be referred for hearing by a Full Court58 as if it were an appeal.
 If written or oral submissions reveal the issue not to be as important as it initially appeared or do not sufficiently expose the prospect of injustice then special leave might be refused during the oral hearing.